 Building partners and gaining the support of the community is what helps Miracle League of Manasota serve so many.
 We would love to have you as one of our partners or as a volunteer to help further the dreams of our participants.

-With the help of community volunteers and companies, the design and construction of the first Miracle League complex was underway.
-The complex would include a custom-designed field with a cushioned rubberized surface to help prevent injuries, wheelchair accessible dugouts, and a completely flat surface to eliminate any barriers to wheelchair-bound or visually impaired players.
-The design also included accessible restrooms, a concession stand, and picnic pavilion.
+With the help of Sarasota County, community volunteers and companies, the design and construction of the first Miracle League of Manasota field is now complete.
+The complex includes a custom-designed field with a cushioned rubberized surface to help prevent injuries, wheelchair accessible dugouts, and a completely flat surface to eliminate any barriers to wheelchair-bound or visually impaired players.
+We also have accessible restrooms, a concession stand, and covered bleachers.